 Toss onions and mushrooms with soy sauce, sesame oil, and one tablespoon balsamic vinegar until well coated.

-Spread on a Gefen Easy Baking Paper-lined baking sheet.
+Spread on a Gefen Parchment Paper-lined baking sheet.
 Bake for 15–20 minutes, until tender.

 Remove from oven and sprinkle with remaining half tablespoon balsamic vinegar.
 Toss and serve.